Social Credit Party of Canada: Leadership turmoil

 The decline of the party accelerated after Caouette resigned from the party leadership in 1976.
 He was hospitalized after a stroke on September 16, and died later that year.
 The party held its leadership convention November 6–7, 1976 at the Civic Centre in Ottawa.
 This time, 85% of the delegates were from Quebec.

 André-Gilles Fortin, the 32-year-old MP for Lotbinière won the convention on the second ballot.
 Fortin presented a young, dynamic image, but campaigned on traditional social credit economic theory and supporting small business.
 Fortin was killed in a car accident on June 24, 1977, after serving only eight months as leader.
 Réal's son, Gilles Caouette, was named acting leader five days after Fortin's death.

 In 1978, Socreds elected Lorne Reznowski as their leader, in an attempt to revive the party outside of Quebec.
 Reznowski, an anglophone Manitoban, presented himself as a candidate in the October 16, 1978, by-elections and fared extremely poorly with 2.76% of votes in the riding of Saint Boniface.
-He resigned quickly thereafter and replaced as acting leader by Charles-Arthur Gauthier.
+He resigned quickly thereafter and was replaced as acting leader by Charles-Arthur Gauthier.